About Chad

 Chad continues to contribute to the western ranch world working closely with fellow Ranchers alongside his father, mother and sister Chelsey Bushnell (who is an accomplished roper and rodeo athlete) maintaining livestock while writing country songs.
 He has opened for Dwight Yoakam, Kris Kristofferson, Neil McCoy, Billy Currington, Mark Wills, Collin Raye, Mark Chesnutt, Jerrod Neimann, Exile and many others over the years.
 While Chad isn’t touring and opening for current country stars such as Lee Brice, Aaron Watson and Scotty McCreery, he’s tucked away with his wife in the rolling, western hills of Red Bluff, California.

-Chad’s single “What Would Jesus Do” hit #1 on the Christian Country Music charts in December 2018 right by George Strait and Lauren Alaina.
-He went on to have two more #1 Christian Country songs including "That Ain't My Church" and Thank God".
+Chad’s single “What Would Jesus Do” hit #1 on the Christian Country Music charts right by George Strait and Lauren Alaina.
+He's had three more #1 Christian Country songs since including "That Ain't My Church", "Thank God" and "Imperfect Prayer".
 His EP titled “What They Ain’t Tellin’ Us” was produced at Hag Studio by Ace Otten.
 It features Merle Haggard’s son Ben Haggard on guitar and backing vocals and members of the Strangers.
-Most recently, Chad has worked with legendary singer/songwriter Dave Gibson who produced and co-wrote most songs for his latest EP titled "Baby I Love You".
-He recently finished an album titled "Whiskey to Work" that was produced by Nate Coon (drummer for Aaron Watson) and Derek Hames (owner of Edgewater Studios).
-Three singles have already been released off of the full album that will officially release March 24, 2023.
+Most recently, Chad has worked with legendary musician Kimo Forrest (lead guitarist for Alabama) who produced his latest EP titled "Believer".
+His latest full length album titled "Whiskey to Work" was produced by Nate Coon (drummer for Aaron Watson) and Derek Hames (owner of Edgewater Studios).

-Chad has participated in a number of contests such as the American Country Star contest in Nashville where he became a top 3 finalist and won the Horizon award for 2014.
-He was the 1st place winner of the Inspirational Country Showdown in Yuba City, CA. for 2018 and won New Artist of the Year for 2019 at the Inspirational Country Music Awards.
-He was Contemporary Country Vocalist of the Year at the
+Chad has participated in a number of contests such as American Country Star in Nashville where he became a top 3 finalist and won the Horizon award.
+He was the 1st place winner of the Inspirational Country Showdown in Yuba City, CA. and won New Artist of the Year at the Inspirational Country Music Awards.
+He was Contemporary Country Vocalist of the Year at the Josie Music Awards for 2020 and Country Artist of the Year for 2025.
+He was nominated by Country Evolution as an Artist to Watch in 2023.
+He recently celebrated the premiere of his first documentary on KIXE PBS titled “North State Roots”.
+You may have also caught a glimpse of Chad on TV shows such as The 700 Club and Universal Huntress.

 Personal life

 In Chad’s younger years he competed in rodeo as both a steer wrestler and team roper and was active in many other sports.
 He is an accomplished farrier and is a graduate of Chico State University with a bachelor’s degree in Business Marketing.
-In his free time, he enjoys team roping, hunting, fishing and spending time with family and friends.
+In his free time, he enjoys team roping, hunting, fishing and spending time with his wife, family and friends.

 Chad gives a special thanks to his fans and everyone who supports his music.